 Do you suffer from gripping stomach pain?
 Or with cold and cough?

-Take a few sips of anise seed mixed in hot-water and you feel better instantly.
-These unique aromatic spicy seeds indeed are quite popular for their culinary and medicinal values.
+Take a few sips of anise seed mixed in hot water, and you instantly feel better.
+Nevertheless, these, tiny aromatic spicy seeds indeed quite prevalent in many traditional cultures for their culinary and medicinal values.

 Anise botanically belongs to the Apiaceae family in the genus Pimpinella and known scientifically as Pimpinella anisum.
-The humble anise plant is native to Middle-East and Mediterranean region; probably originated on the fertile plains of Nile delta in the Egypt.
+This little-known anise plant is native to Middle-East and Mediterranean region; probably originated on the fertile plains of Nile delta in the Egypt.

 |Anise seeds.
 Note for brown color dry seeds with thin stalks.||Anise plant-

 Pimpinella anisum.Note its beautiful white color flowers arranged in umbels.

 Anise is a perennial herbal plant; generally, grows up to a height of about 2 feet.
 White flowers appear in umbels by July.
 Harvesting is done by bringing down the whole plant once its seedheads mature enough on the plant itself.
 Its seeds then separated from the flower heads by threshing.